LDSSA/ds-prep-course-2025/docs/weekly-workflow.md

     cd ~/projects/ds-prep-workspace/"Week 00"/"SLU00 - Jupyter Notebook"
     ```

-8. Submit the notebook to the portal:
+8. Submit the notebook to the portal, replacing `<YOUR_SLACK_ID>` with your actual Slack ID:

+     - If the SLU has a single exercise notebook use:

         ```bash
-    python submit.py --notebook "Exercise notebook" --slackid "YOUR_SLACK_ID"
+        python submit.py --notebook "Exercise notebook" --slackid "<YOUR_SLACK_ID>"
         ```

-    With numbered Exercise notebooks, include the number like this:
+      - If the SLU has multiple exercise notebooks they will be numbered, in which case you should include the number of each exercise notebook in the respective submission, like this:

         ```bash
+        python submit.py --notebook "Exercise notebook <NUMBER>" --slackid "YOUR_SLACK_ID"
+        ```

+        Example for "Exercise notebook 1":

+        ```bash
         python submit.py --notebook "Exercise notebook 1" --slackid "YOUR_SLACK_ID"
         ```

+      > ⚠️ **Warning:** If the submission fails, replace `python` with `python3.13` in the previous command(s).

       It can take a while for the submission to get through.
 If it worked out, you should get a message like this one.
 You will see your grade (score) and the learning unit number.

       ```bash
       20.0
       {'learning_unit': 0, 'exercise_notebook': 1, 'slackid': 'U04ST63FC02', 'score': 20.0}
       Success!
       {"id":10,"created":"2023-03-26T00:40:17.603128Z", "slackid":"U04ST63FC02", "learning_unit" 0, "exercise_notebook":1, "score":20.0}
       ```

 Your submission should now be on the [portal](https://prep-course.lisbondatascience.org/).
 The submissions are ordered by the learning unit number, then chronologically.
 The easiest way to find your submission is to search for your Slack ID.
 Use `Ctrl+F` to search for your Slack ID.
 You can then click on your Slack ID to see all your submissions.